Get

 Image Credit: ImagesBG, Pixabay

 Cantaloupe doesn’t pose a risk to cats unless they try eating the rind, in which case, it could be a choking hazard.
-There are many vitamins and minerals present in cantaloupe that cats could benefit from, but it’s unclear how many of these nutrients they actually absorb when eating the fruit, given their carnivorous tendencies.
+There are many vitamins and minerals present in cantaloupe that cats may potentially benefit from, but it’s unclear how many of these nutrients they actually absorb when eating the fruit, given their carnivorous tendencies.

 Serving Suggestions:

-Feed cantaloupe to your cat like you would the other fruits on this list.
-Cut it into small pieces, or mash it and offer it as a snack or meal supplement.
+Feed cantaloupe to your cat in very small amounts, no more than once a week.
+Cut it into small bite-sized pieces, or mash it and offer it as a snack or meal supplement.

 7. Pumpkin